JulianJekov/Spring-Boot-Todo-Application/README.md

 <h1>Todo App with Spring</h1>

-This is a simple Todo application built with Spring framework where users can add, edit, and delete their tasks.
+<p>This is a simple Todo application built with Spring framework where users can add, edit, and delete their tasks.</p>

 Features
 • Add Todo: Users can add new tasks to their list.